NewAlexandria/leadership_readme/email-engagement-anatomy.md

 First Party

 The addition of these services will require the storage and access of data gathered about an email, external to a lead.
 This database would facilitate campaign (or another microservice) in being able to manage these in an abstract manner and fork updates to relevant subscribers (like ESPs).

-a) Email lookup table (id, email, hash? )
+- a) Email lookup table (id, email, hash? )
-b) Events Tables (ESP and Suppression-management - add event source to public.events?)
+- b) Events Tables (ESP and Suppression-management - add event source to public.events?)
-c) Statuses Table (FA, Suppression-management, etc)
+- c) Statuses Table (FA, Suppression-management, etc)

+### CDP and CIP repositories

 ## Campaign Management